balins/sorting-comparator/README.md

 then generates line charts and .csv files containing data about algorithms' performance for every sample size

-comparison is concerned in terms of time of execution and number of dominant operations
+comparison is concerned in terms of time of execution and number of basic operations

-repo contains also some sample data for each of modes and default sorting algorithms
+repo contains also some sample data of default sorting algorithms' performance for each of modes

 ## requirements
 - python 3.5+